Fast dynamical similarity analysis: Results

 where $s$ represents synaptic activations, and $\phi$ is the neural transfer function that converts synaptic activations into firing rates.
 The nonlinearity was provided by a Rectified Linear Unit (ReLU).
 To ensure robust dynamics for path integration, two rings with slightly offset connectivity profiles were implemented, distinguished by the $\pm \gamma b(t)$ term. $A$ represents the resting baseline input to the neurons, $b$ describes the driving input that the network integrates, $\gamma$ is the coupling term, $\tau$ is the time constant and $\xi$ denotes the noise term of activity.
 The connectivity matrix $W$ implements a continuous attractor architecture, primarily characterized by local inhibitory interactions, which ensures stable and robust dynamics for path integration.
 Lastly, we randomly sampled (with a uniform distribution) the network size within the range $n \in [100, 250]$ in each trial.
 We then applied a continuous geometric deformation that preserved the ring topology while altering the geometry of the neural activation $r$ via a sigmoid transformation:

 Here, $\beta$ controls the bump width, with larger $\beta$ values creating narrower bumps, effectively increasing the ring's geometric deformation.

-Our results suggest that all members of the fastDSA family perform equally well as the original DSA, and it is computationally more efficient.
-Comparing different variants of fastDSA and the original DSA demonstrates that all methods remain invariant across geometric deformations (\autoref{fig:fig4_new}a, middle; red, green, and purple lines).
+Our results suggest that all members of the \fastDsaTermAbbrivPlu\ family perform equally well as previous methods \citep[DSA and Procrustes analysis][in terms of accuracy]{ostrow2023beyond}, while being computationally more efficient.
+Comparing different variants of \fastDsaTermAbbrivPlu\ and DSA demonstrates that all methods remain invariant across geometric deformations (\autoref{fig:fig4_new}a, middle; red, green, and purple lines).
 In contrast, the Procrustes method rapidly diverges with higher values of \( \beta \) (\autoref{fig:fig4_new}a, middle; yellow).
-Furthermore, our results suggest, on average, fastDSAs computations are at least an order of magnitude faster ($\sim 15\times$) than the original DSA (\autoref{fig:fig4_new}a, right).
+Furthermore, our results suggest, on average, \fastDsaTermAbbrivPlu\ computations are at least an order of magnitude faster ($\sim 15\times$) than DSA (\autoref{fig:fig4_new}a, right).

-The optimization behavior of the fastDSA family appears to mirror that of DSA, suggesting comparable optimization landscapes.
-To evaluate the convergence behavior of different fastDSA methods in comparison to DSA, we conducted a series of numerical experiments.
+The optimization behavior of the \fastDsaTermAbbriv\ family appears to mirror that of DSA, suggesting comparable optimization landscapes and mathematical properties.
+To evaluate the convergence behavior of different \fastDsaTermAbbriv\ methods in comparison to DSA, we conducted a series of numerical experiments.
 We selected two distinct deformation magnitudes, $\beta = 1$ and $\beta = 4$ (from \autoref{fig:fig4_new}a, middle).
 In both cases, we anticipated low dynamical similarity distances, reflecting minor or no topological changes.
-All fastDSA methods show a decreasing loss (\autoref{fig:fig4_new}b, c left) and lower similarity scores (\autoref{fig:fig4_new}b, c middle), reflecting insensitivity to geometrical deformation.
-Results indicated that fastDSA methods consistently converged to stable similarity scores, slightly slower than DSA.
+All \fastDsaTermAbbriv\ methods show a decreasing loss (\autoref{fig:fig4_new}b, c left) and lower similarity scores (\autoref{fig:fig4_new}b, c middle), reflecting insensitivity to geometrical deformation.
+Results indicated that \fastDsaTermAbbriv methods consistently converged to stable similarity scores, slightly slower than DSA.